TANTRE FARM CSA NEWSLETTER

 -How to use: steamed, stir-fried, chopped into salads or coleslaw.

--How to store: You will receive this unpeeled and unwashed, so that it will store better, so the leaves may look a little dirty or brown.
-It is best to store cabbage with its protective outer leaves until ready to use, so that it will last in the refrigerator for up to 1 month.
+-How to store: It is best to store cabbage with its protective outer leaves until ready to use, so that it will last in the refrigerator for up to 1 month.
 When ready to eat, just peel off a few layers until you get to the crispy, clean leaves that will make it ready for eating.

 -How to use: Can be used raw as carrot sticks, grated in salads or juiced; steamed or sautéed, in stews, soups, casseroles, stir-fries